Cornwall’s prettiest harbourside towns and villages

 On the south coast of Cornwall, between Plymouth and Falmouth, lies the China clay port of Fowey.
 A popular destination for holiday makers, locals and sailing fanatics alike, the colourful harbour is a wonderful spot on the Cornish coast for locally sourced seafood, breathtaking views and English maritime heritage.

 It is set in an Area of Outstanding National Beauty, and the town is characterised by quaint medieval and Georgian buildings.
 Don't be surprised to see large cruise ships stopping by for the spectacular scenery.

 Don't miss: A trip to the Fowey aquarium to see the local marine life that frequents the Cornish coast.

 The harbourside town of Falmouth is home to the third-largest deep water harbour in the world.
 Its bustling high streets are outlined with quirky, independent shops, art galleries and venues regularly putting on live shows by some of Cornwall's most talented musicians.
 Falmouth has been described as a foodies paradise with a selection of waterside restaurants offering locally sourced seafood dishes on the menu.
-Oliver's, The Cove and Restaurant Nik Boyle (replacing Hunky Dory) are all eateries well worth visiting.
+Restaurant Four and The Cove are both eateries well worth visiting.

 Don't miss: The National Maritime Museum uncovers the long lost secrets behind some of Falmouth's most intrepid explorers.